daviddalpiaz/appliedstats/cat-int.md

 Here the `cyl` variable has three possible levels: `4`, `6`, and `8`.
 You may wonder, why not simply use `cyl` as a numerical variable?
 You certainly could.

 However, that would force the difference in average `mpg` between `4` and `6` cylinders to be the same as the difference in average mpg between `6` and `8` cylinders.
-That usually make senses for a continuous variable, but not for a discrete variable with so few possible values.
+That usually makes sense for a continuous variable, but not for a discrete variable with so few possible values.
 In the case of this variable, there is no such thing as a 7-cylinder engine or a 6.23-cylinder engine in personal vehicles.
 For these reasons, we will simply consider `cyl` to be categorical.
 This is a decision that will commonly need to be made with ordinal variables.
 Often, with a large number of categories, the decision to treat them as numerical variables is appropriate because, otherwise, a large number of dummy variables are then needed to represent these variables.

 Let's define three dummy variables related to the `cyl` factor variable.